ligolang/ligo/gitlab-pages/docs/advanced/timestamps-addresses.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-> When running code with ligo CLI, option `--predecessor-timestamp` is allowing you to control what `now` returns.
+> When running code with ligo CLI, the option `--predecessor-timestamp` allows you to control what `now` returns.

 ### Timestamp arithmetic